In this step you will become familiar with the ETL user interface, and run the ETL process you just added to the server.

 - First, roll back the rows added to the target table (that is, delete the rows and return the target table to its original state) by selecting Reset State > Truncate and Reset.

 - Confirm the deletion in the popup window.

 - Rerun the ETL process by clicking Run Now.

 - The results are the same because we did not in fact change any source data yet.
 Next you can actually make some changes to show that they will be reflected.

 - Edit the data in the source table Demographics:

 - Scroll down to the Demographics dataset - remember this is our source data.

-- Click Edit next to a record where the Gender is M and the Treatment Group is ARV.
+- Hover over a row for which the Gender is "m" and the Treatment Group is "ARV" then click the (pencil) icon revealed.
 You could also apply column filters to find this set of records.

 - Rerun the ETL process by first selecting Reset > Truncate and Reset, then click Run Now.

 - The resulting Patients table will now contain the additional matching row for a total count of 37 matching records.